Home & Food

 10. Take your time

 It’s all about the journey, not the destination.
-Okay, so that may be a slight exaggeration...
-But the point is, the journey doesn’t have to be merely endured – it can actually be enjoyed!
-The journey itself is a huge part of any family adventure, and where many of our kids' memories will be made.
+Okay, so that may be a slight exaggeration... but the point is, the journey doesn’t have to be merely endured – it can actually be enjoyed!
+The journey itself is a huge part of any family adventure, and where many of our kids' holiday memories will be made.

 Ellie Gwilliam